pixeldasher/trappist/README.md

 # trappist

-TRAPPIST is yet another take on how a js and css framework should look like.
+TRAPPIST is yet another take on how a js framework should look like.